macnev2013/elk-stack/README.md

   - Kibana
   - Logstash
   - Kafka
+  - Kafka-Manager
   - Zookeeper

 ### Configuration
 You can change the namespace in which you want to deploy be changing the `NAMESPACE` in `Makefile`.

 Change the `DNS` in `Makefile` if required.
-**Note this can  break the some functionality if not configured correctly.
+`**Note this can  break the some functionality if not configured correctly.`

 ### Initialization
 ##### Adding the repository and creating the namespace
 ```sh
 $ make init
 ```